This page provides information on the Irradiance Map rollout in the Render Settings.

 Some parameters are available only when Custom is selected as the Preset.

 Min rate – Determines the resolution for the first GI pass.
 A value of 0 means the resolution will be the same as the resolution of the final rendered image, which will make the irradiance map similar to the direct computation (Brute Force) method.
 A value of -1 means the resolution will be half that of the final image, and so on.
 It is recommended that you set this value as a negative number so that GI is quickly computed for large and flat regions in the image.
+This is the same concept as the Min rate parameter of the Adaptive subdivision image sampler.

 Max rate – Determines the resolution of the last GI pass.
+This is the same concept as the Max rate parameter of the Adaptive subdivision image sampler.

 Subdivs – Controls the quality of individual GI samples.
 Smaller values make things faster, but may produce blotchy result.
 Higher values produce smoother images.
 This is similar to the Subdivs parameter for the Brute Force method.
 Note that this is not the actual number of rays that will be traced.
 The actual number of rays is proportional to the square of this value and also depends on the settings in the DMC sampler rollout.